-This project will not result in traffic hazards as it is a private road off of a countymaintained road
+This project will not result in traffic hazards as it is a private road off of a county-maintained road.
+The traffic study identified that there have been no reported traffic accidents within the Subdivision and Tinilyn Rd and Spruce Grove Rd.

 Are greenhouses or other accessory structures proposed?
 If yes, what are the dimensions of the structures and materials/colors they will be constructed out of?

-Thirty-two 90' \times 125' greenhouses, two 90' \times 125' immature plant greenhouses, four 50' \times 100' processing facilities, two 200 s.f. storage shed
+Thirty-two 90' x 125' greenhouses, two 90' x 125' immature plant greenhouses, four 50' x 100' processing facilities, two 200 s.f. storage shed.